 It’s not that you shouldn’t trust estate agents.
 Ultimately, they do an important job.
 But as a buyer (or even as a seller) you need a good idea of just how far you can trust them.
-By getting to know some of the techniques they use to try and boost their own business, you can benefit from their undoubted expertise – without becoming the victim of it.
+By getting to know some of the tricks they use to try and boost their own business, you can benefit from their undoubted expertise – without becoming the victim of it.

 Estate agents start with a big advantage: they do this job every day, but the average homebuyer only moves home a few times in their whole life.
 In other words, estate agents are used to handling customers with ‘showroom shock’ – people stunned by the enormity of the purchase ahead of them, and all too ready to be led by the nose.